7 Megalith Sites of Melaka: The Hunt into Myth

 Sometimes they are found erected singly, and sometimes in a group or formation, for reasons basically lost in the mists of time.
 Those in Malaysia cluster around this area of the peninsula, and tend to be found in groups.
 Locally they are also called ‘batu hidup’ (=living stones) due to the belief that the stones grow slowly in height once placed.

 Melaka is better known for its joint UNESCO World Heritage City status together with Penang, due to their combined history as a melting pot ‘Malacca Straits settlement’ back in the day.
 Hence the bulk of tourism activities centre around the old city itself.
-Tourism is generally thriving, in part due to Melaka being reasonably easy to get to from both Kuala Lumpur and Singapore.
+Tourism is generally thriving, in part due to Melaka being reasonably easy to get to from both Kuala Lumpur and Singapore'>Singapore.

 But I was looking to explore something less well known about the state, away from the main flow of tourism.
 More rooted in its native past of feudal states and archipelagic empires, than the mainly post-colonial straits settlements.
 So when I discovered the inexplicable megaliths in the state, I began to design a short road hunt to find them.